-The WASP Secretariat is hosted by UNEP’s Science Division in Nairobi, Kenya.
+The WASP Secretariat is hosted by UNEP’s Early Warning and Assessment Division in Nairobi, Kenya.

 It supports the Management Group, co-chairs of the Science Committee, co-chairs of the Policy and Finance Committee and other WASP members in the delivery of their mandate.
 It also ensures the work programme is implemented consistently in line with the project’s principles.